erizov/Professor/semester_3/lecture_10_graph_algorithms/bfs/README.md

 1. Implement Bfs from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to use this approach vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems
 6. Visualize graph traversal and understand edge cases

 ### Short Description

-A graph traversal algorithm that explores all vertices at the current depth level before moving to vertices at the next depth level.
-Solves problems like finding shortest paths in unweighted graphs, social network analysis, and web crawling.
+A graph traversal atechniquethat explores all vertices at the current depth level before moving to vertices at the next depth level.
+Addresses finding shortest paths in unweighted graphs, social network analysis, and web crawling.
 Example: Finding the minimum number of connections between two LinkedIn users.
-Works by using a queue to process vertices level by level, ensuring shortest path discovery.
+Operates by using a queue to process vertices level by level, ensuring shortest path discovery.

 **Key Characteristics:**
 - **Time Complexity**: O(V + E) where V is vertices and E is edges, because each vertex and edge is visited exactly once.